Page titles

 3. Open the </> Header code tab.

-5. Open the Section tab:
+5. In the Section tab:

 <title>{{section field="Custom Page Title"}} - Terminalfour University</title>